UK Brexit chief Frost resigns as Prime Minister Johnson - ExBulletin

 Jenny Chapman, Secretary of State for the Labor Cabinet, said: “Boris Johnson needs to understand the situation, tell his plans for the next few weeks and he needs to convince the people of Northern Ireland by lifting the deadlock on the protocol.” said

-(Reported by Guy Faulconbridge and William Schomberg, by Guy Faulconbridge in London, edited by Catherine Evans, Matthew Lewis, and Leslie Adler)
+Reported by Guy Faulconbridge and William Schomberg Written by Guy Faulconbridge in London Edited by Catherine Evans, Matthew Lewis and Leslie Adler

 Sources